Prodis

 Apparatus.

 The control surface missing from the existing stack.
-Each capability is owned by code, not by prompts; each leaves an evidence trail the team can audit after the fact.
+Each capability is owned by code, not by prompts; each leaves an answer record the team can explain after the fact.

 1. 01